lcscs12345/ncbi-xsl/README.md

 #Flexible and Lossless Conversion of NCBI GenBank Records
-Disclaimer: this is the most important lesson that I've learned so far in bioinformatics.
-No offend is ever intended.

 I've tested a handful Perl and Python scripts to retrieve annotations from GenBank flat files (.gbk, .gbff or .seq).
-However, to obtain lossless conversion by parsing GenBank flat files was a dream.
+However, to obtain lossless conversion by parsing GenBank flat files is a dream.
 A better option is to download gff files from ftp://ftp.ncbi.nlm.nih.gov/genomes/.
 But the gff collection is incomplete and only available for some refseq.

 So here is the step-by-step solution, using viral refseq as an example.
 The key thing is parsing INSDseq XML files instead of GenBank flat files.